ngaretou/usfm_bible/README.md

       - This is a hack to deal with a Flutter limitation and hopefully will be eliminated. https://docs.flutter.dev/cookbook/design/fonts#2-declare-the-font-in-the-pubspec
   - In index.html:
     - Change \<base href> to your subfolder if your web app is not in the root of your site.
 (More instructions in the comments of index.html.)
-  - You may have to change permissions to 744 for your appDef file and your .usfm files in your data/books/C0... collections folders.
+  - You may have to change permissions to 644 for your appDef file, your about/about.txt, and your .usfm files in your data/books/C0... collections folders if it does not run correctly.
-- Incorporate web app-only translations
+- Incorporate web app only translations
   - Some translations are available in the appDef and pulled directly from your existing project.
 Some are not a part of SAB's translation strings and you can provide those five that usfm_bible uses for your language in assets/translations.json.
 Include the translations there with the language codes from the Interface/Language/Language Codes column.
   - Before using make sure the following Interface translations are filled in for all of the languages you want to use in the interface:
     - Search